 Joseph explained, “We are not training you to be vigilantes or attack machines whose first reaction is to beat somebody up.
 We are training you to be able to defend yourself in a situation and also get away without getting hurt.
 You can be thin, tall, fat, anything and still manage to defend yourself.”

 He explained the psychological theory behind Krav Maga before moving on to the practical demonstration with 20 of his volunteers.
 Groin kicks, nose punches, thumb twisting, arm twisting – everything that was effective without being technically challenging – can be used in Krav Maga.

 “It is not about how tough you look.
 These guys just won’t stop,” she said as she practised getting away from a choke hold.
-For Tracy Yach and her daughter Gabriella, this was an essential skill.
-The South African family, living in Bangalore for a year now, doesn’t have complaints about the safety of women on Bangalore’s streets.
+For Tracy Yach and her daughters Gabriella, this was an essential skill.
+The South African family, living in Bangalore for a years now, doesn’t have complaints about the safety of women on Bangalore’s streets.
 “But you can never be too careful,” Tracy said.